 Most buyers focus on the listing price and the down payment.
 But your credit score is the behind-the-scenes factor that determines everything from your monthly payment to the total cost of your home over the life of your mortgage.

-Here is what you need to know before you start your home search in Edmonton.
+Here’s what you need to know before you start your home search in Edmonton, and one of the mistakes first-time buyers make is leaving it too late to look at their score.

 What Is a Credit Score, and Why Does It Matter?

-Your credit score is a three-digit number (typically between 300 and 900 in Canada) that represents how reliably you have managed borrowed money.
+Your credit score is a three-digit number (typically between 300 and 900 in Canada) that shows how reliably you’ve managed borrowed money.
 Lenders use it to decide how risky it is to lend to you.
-The higher your score, the less risk you represent, and the better your mortgage terms will be.
+The higher your score, the lower the risk you pose, and the better your mortgage terms will be.

 In Canada, the two major credit bureaus are Equifax and TransUnion.
-Your score is based on factors like your payment history, how much of your available credit you are using, how long your credit accounts have been open, the types of credit you hold, and how often you have applied for new credit recently.
+Your score is based on factors like your payment history, how much of your available credit you’re using, how long your credit accounts have been open, the types of credit you hold, and how often you’ve applied for new credit recently.

 The Credit Score Ranges You Need to Know

 760 and above: Excellent.
-You will qualify for the best mortgage rates available.
+You’ll qualify for the best mortgage rates available.
 Lenders will compete for your business.
 This is where you want to be.

 680 to 759: Good.
-You will qualify for competitive rates from most lenders.
-This is the range where most Edmonton buyers land, and you will have solid options.
+You’ll qualify for competitive rates from most lenders.
+This is the range where most Edmonton buyers land, and you’ll have solid options.

 620 to 679: Fair.
 You can still get approved, but your interest rate will be higher.
 Some lenders may require a larger down payment or additional conditions.